cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

                                                               # default: concurrent
                                                               # same_thread - executes scenarios sequentially in the
                                                               # same thread as the parent feature
-                                                              # conncurrent - executes scenarios concurrently on any
+                                                              # concurrent - executes scenarios concurrently on any
                                                               # available thread

 cucumber.execution.parallel.enabled=                          # true or false.